instana/content/ace-setup-mq/readme.md

 # Declaration
-The scripts are used to help user to prepare the MQ objects for ace monitoring.
-Users can modify these scripts on demand for different environments.
-As a assistant tool, we will not provide offical support to these scripts.
+The following scripts help you to prepare the IBM MQ objects for ACE monitoring.
+You can modify these scripts on demand for different environments.
+As an assistant tool, no official support to these scripts are provided.

 # Supported OS
 Tested on Ubuntu 20.04, RHEL9.4, AIX 7.2.
 # Instructions for prep-mq.sh